hcuri/RealEstateServer/README.md

 # RealEstateServer

-Server side application for RealEstateApp
+Server side application for RealEstateApp using MongoDB and Node